CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid skill description with excellent trigger terms and completeness.
-Its main weakness is that it could be more specific about the concrete actions performed during the release workflow (e.g., version bumping, tagging, changelog generation).
-The distinctiveness is strong due to the project-specific naming and platform references.
+Its main weakness is that the 'what' portion could be more specific about the concrete steps involved in the release workflow (e.g., version bumping, tagging, changelog generation).
+The distinctiveness is strong due to the project-specific naming and platform-specific references.

 Suggestions